Causal Message Passing for Experiments with Unknown and General Network Interference: Numerical Illustrations

-Figure~\ref{fig:LinM_pi} displays the results from 5,000 data replications.
-The first row depicts experiments with $T=60$, while the second illustrates longer experiments with $T=100$.
-This figure presents both the average estimated TTE, obtained using Algorithm~\ref{alg:TTE estimation-historical data} along with its (true) 95\% confidence interval, and the average ground-truth TTE derived from the replications.
-Additionally, Figure~\ref{fig:LinM_pi} includes the (estimated) 95\% confidence intervals for the output of Algorithm~\ref{alg:TTE estimation-historical data}, calculated via the heuristic detailed in \S~\ref{subsec:CI} using $B=500$.
+Figure~\ref{fig:LinM_pi} displays the results, while the first row depicts experiments with $T=60$ and the second row illustrates longer experiments with $T=100$.
+This figure presents both the average estimated TTE, obtained using Algorithm~\ref{alg:causal-mp-original} along with its (true) 95\% confidence interval, and the ground-truth TTE derived from the replications.
+Additionally, Figure~\ref{fig:LinM_pi} includes the (estimated) 95\% confidence intervals for the output of Algorithm~\ref{alg:causal-mp-original}, calculated via the heuristic detailed in \S \ref{subsec:CI} using $B=500$.
 The parameter $q$ is set to $0.4$, $0.3$, and $0.25$ corresponding to $N=500$, $2,000$, and $10,000$, respectively.
-Finally, in light of Remark~\ref{rem:prior}, we incorporate a ``prior-knowledge'' that the magnitude of the TTE is $100$.
+Finally, in light of Remark~\ref{rem:prior}, we incorporate a ``prior-knowledge'' that the magnitude of the TTE is at most $100$.

 As $N$ or $T$ grow in Figure~\ref{fig:LinM_pi}, we observe more accurate estimation.
 The former directly aligns with the consistency result in Theorem~\ref{thm:consistency}.
 The latter is also (but indirectly) related to Theorem~\ref{thm:consistency}.
-Particularly, the inputs to Algorithm~\ref{alg:TTE estimation-historical data} contain error terms, that go to zero with $N$.
+Particularly, the inputs to Algorithm~\ref{alg:causal-mp-original} contain error terms, that go to zero with $N$.
 For any finite~$N$, their impact on the estimation error is compensated with increasing $T$.
 This indicates that as we gather more data over an extended period, the accuracy of the estimates further improves, as reflected in the lower width of the confidence intervals in the figure.